AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2026/2026-04-22-startup-versus-big-tech-good-bad-ugly/startup-versus-big-tech-good-bad-ugly.md

 ### Ready or Not: You learn fast

-> There is no - I don't know how to to do that.
+> There is no - I don't know how to do that.

 Startups are amazing places to learn a lot of different things quickly.
 Because the company is small, there usually aren't specialized teams to hand things off to.

 You jump in where needed, even when you don't have a clue what you're doing.

 At First AML, I touched everything: backend systems, developer tooling, processes, just whatever needed to be done.
 That kind of environment broadens your expertise incredibly fast.